|Ordered||5 Jun 1941|

 23 Sep 1944

-While attacking a small convoy one of its escorts, the British patrol craft HMS St. Kenan, rammed and depth charged the boat damaging the periscope.
-The boat returned to Bergen as a result.
+On attacking a small convoy, one of the escorts, the British anti-submarine trawler HMS St. Kenan, rammed and depth charged the boat.
+Damage to the periscope forced U-979 to return to Bergen.
 (Sources: Blair, vol 2, page 632)

 1 recorded attack on this boat.